A digital nomad's guide to spending 25 days in Bali and the Gili islands

 - Cities in Bali are quite crowded with pokéstops and gyms, and also with wild pokémon.

 - Islands lack all of these.
-In compensation, wild Pokémon tend to be rarer.
+In compensation, rare Pokémon tend to be appear more.

 - Plenty of Electric-type Pokémon, especially Magnemites and Voltorbs.
 I rarely get any in Barcelona.